Better-Mistakes/beside-animation3/WEBFLOW_COMPONENTS_README.md

 **Assets not loading?**

+- Default assets are hosted on Netlify (https://besideanimation-code.netlify.app)
-- Upload images to Webflow Assets
-- Use the Webflow-hosted URLs in component props
+- For custom assets, upload images to Webflow Assets and update the component props
+- Make sure your Webflow site can access external URLs

 ## Next Steps